 As India celebrates Diwali this week, the debate about how to deal with microfinance has calmed a bit.
 But since I wrote up my analysis of the root causes Andhra Pradesh showdown (part 1, part 2), the news has taken few further twists.
 Here’s an update:

-- Vijay Mahajan, Chairman of BASIX and speaker for the MFIN industry organisation, stated on TV: “Alot of the reasons for invoking the ordinance were the creation of the microfinance sector itself.
+- Vijay Mahajan, Chairman of BASIX and speaker for the MFIN industry organization, stated on TV: “A lot of the reasons for invoking the ordinance was the creation of the microfinance sector itself.
 There has been a certain degree of wrongdoing by our sector.
 And as the president [of MFIN] I am the first one to accept it, I want to do it on record.”

-- The AP government has published the complete list of complaints of malpractice and suicide launched against the MFIs – see it here.
+- The AP government has published the complete list of complaints of malpractice and suicide launched against the MFIs.

 - A massive borrower database in AP will go on-line in January, in an effort to clear up the mess.

 Meanwhile, India’s vibrant media and civil society have been grappling with the issue, as are some American media.
 The rest of this post is a digest of the most provocative, insightful, and intelligent commentary I’ve seen on the subject.

 MFIs should welcome regulation.
 Editorial, The Hindu: “It is obvious that the MFIs face an extremely challenging environment.
 They should welcome uniform regulation, more transparency in their operations, particularly interest rates, and governance.
 They are providing a valuable service, and only by being transparent and sprucing up their governance can they acquire legitimacy in the financial mainstream.”